sushemer/systemverilog-basic/2_Devices/2_1_boards/2_1_1_tang-nano-9k/Docs/power_notes.md

-# Notas de alimentación y niveles lógicos · Tang Nano 9K
+# Power notes and logic levels · Tang Nano 9K

-Este documento resume las consideraciones básicas de **alimentación** y **niveles de señal** al usar la Tang Nano 9K con los ejemplos de este repositorio.

-No es un reemplazo del datasheet, pero sí una guía rápida para evitar errores comunes.
+This document summarizes the basic **power** and **signal-level** considerations when using the Tang Nano 9K with the examples in this repository.

+It is not a replacement for the datasheet, but a quick guide to avoid common mistakes.

 ---

-## 1. Niveles lógicos principales
+## 1. Main logic levels

-- La mayoría de las IO de usuario en la Tang Nano 9K trabaja a **3.3 V lógicos**.
+- Most user IOs on the Tang Nano 9K operate at **3.3 V logic**.
-- En el archivo de constraints `tang-nano-9k.cst` se asume:
+- In the `tang-nano-9k.cst` constraints file, signals such as:
-  - `CLK`, `KEY[x]`, `LED[x]`, `GPIO[x]`, etc. como señales a 3.3 V.
+  - `CLK`, `KEY[x]`, `LED[x]`, `GPIO[x]`
-- Algunos pines especiales están marcados como **1.8 V** en el `.cst` original y **no se usan** en los ejemplos básicos.
+  are assumed to be 3.3 V.
+- Some special pins are marked as **1.8 V** in the original `.cst` and **are not used** in the basic examples.

-> Regla general:
+> General rule:
-> Tratar todas las IO de usuario como señales de 3.3 V salvo que la documentación oficial indique lo contrario.
+> Treat all user IOs as 3.3 V signals unless the official documentation states otherwise.

 ---

-## 2. Alimentación de la placa
+## 2. Board power

-En la mayoría de usos:
+In most cases:

-- La Tang Nano 9K se alimenta a través del **conector USB**.
+- The Tang Nano 9K is powered through the **USB connector**.
-- Internamente regula los voltajes necesarios para la FPGA y la lógica.

-Recomendaciones:

-- Usar un puerto USB de PC o un cargador/Hub confiable.
-- Evitar conectar y desconectar módulos externos con la placa energizada, especialmente si hay duda sobre el voltaje.
+- Internally, it regulates the voltages required for the FPGA and logic.

+Recommendations:

+- Use a PC USB port or a reliable charger/hub.
+- Avoid connecting/disconnecting external modules while the board is powered, especially if voltage levels are uncertain.

 ---

-## 3. GND común
+## 3. Common GND

-Al conectar sensores y actuadores externos:
+When connecting external sensors or actuators:

-- La fuente de 5 V (si se usa) y la Tang Nano 9K deben compartir **tierra (GND)**.
+- The 5 V source (if used) and the Tang Nano 9K must share **ground (GND)**.
-- Siempre conectar `GND` del módulo externo a `GND` de la placa.

-Sin GND común:

-- Las señales no tienen referencia en común.
-- Es probable que la FPGA lea valores erróneos o se comporte de forma aleatoria.
+- Always connect the external module’s `GND` to the board’s `GND`.

+Without common ground:

+- Signals have no common reference.
+- The FPGA is likely to read incorrect values or behave unpredictably.

 ---

-## 4. Módulos de 5 V (sensores / actuadores)
+## 4. 5 V modules (sensors/actuators)

-Muchos módulos comerciales (HC-SR04, servos, algunos LCD, etc.) trabajan a **5 V de alimentación**, pero sus líneas de datos deben ser compatibles con la FPGA:
+Many commercial modules (HC-SR04, servos, some LCDs, etc.) operate at **5 V supply**, but their data lines must be compatible with the FPGA:

-- **Hacia la FPGA (entrada)**:
+- **Towards the FPGA (input)**:
-  - Nunca conectar directamente una salida de **5 V** a un pin de IO de la Tang Nano 9K.
+  - Never connect a **5 V** output directly to a Tang Nano 9K IO pin.
-  - Usar **divisores resistivos** o **conversores de nivel**.
+  - Use **voltage dividers** or **level shifters**.

-- **Desde la FPGA (salida)**:
+- **From the FPGA (output)**:
-  - Una salida a 3.3 V suele ser interpretada como “alto lógico” por la mayoría de módulos de 5 V, pero se recomienda revisar el datasheet.

-Ejemplo:
+  - A 3.3 V output is generally understood as “logic high” by most 5 V modules, but always check the datasheet.

+Example:

 - `HC-SR04`:
-  - `VCC` a 5 V.
+  - `VCC` to 5 V.
-  - `TRIG` puede manejarse con 3.3 V desde la FPGA.
+  - `TRIG` can be driven with 3.3 V.
-  - `ECHO` debe reducirse de 5 V a 3.3 V (divisor resistivo o level shifter).
+  - `ECHO` must be reduced from 5 V to 3.3 V (divider or level shifter).

 ---

-## 5. Limitaciones de corriente
+## 5. Current limitations

-- Los pines de IO de la FPGA están pensados para **señales lógicas**, no para manejar cargas de potencia.
-- No conectar:
-  - Motores directamente a pines de IO.
-  - Relés u otros actuadores que requieran corrientes altas sin usar drivers intermedios (transistores, MOSFET, etc.).

-Los LEDs integrados de la placa suelen tener resistencias ya incluidas o un diseño pensado para uso directo, pero los LEDs externos deben llevar su propia resistencia limitadora.
+- FPGA IO pins are designed for **logic signals**, not power loads.
+- Do NOT connect:
+  - Motors directly to IO pins.
+  - Relays or high-current actuators without intermediate drivers (transistors, MOSFETs, etc.).

+The onboard LEDs usually have built-in resistors or a safe design, but external LEDs must include their own current-limiting resistor.

 ---